novoda/react-native-workshop/slides.md

 ---
 # Lists - Keys

-You should now have another warning: `FlatList` needs to figure out the object key somehow.
+You should now have another warning: `FlatList` needs to somehow figure out the object key.
 There are 2 ways of solving this.

 1. Add a unique `key` field to each one of our TODOs (the data).